ChiehHsinJesseLai/ctm-notebook/README.md

 # Consistency Trajectory Models (CTM) - Training & Sampling Guide

-A comprehensive Jupyter notebook implementation for learning and experimenting with Consistency Trajectory Models using the CIFAR-10 dataset.
+A simple Jupyter notebook implementation for learning and experimenting with Consistency Trajectory Models using the CIFAR-10 dataset.

 ## Overview